History of Illinois in Timeline

 May 27, 2019: Governor Approves Graduated Income Tax Bill

-On May 27, 2019, Governor J. B. Pritzker approved the bill allowing for a graduated income tax to be on the 2020 general election ballot.
+On May 27, 2019, Illinois Governor J. B. Pritzker approved the bill for a constitutional amendment that would allow a graduated income tax.

-According to a Gallup survey from 2019, 4.3% of adults in Illinois identified as LGBTQ.
+According to a Gallup survey from 2019, 4.3% of adults in Illinois identify as LGBTQ.

 In 2019, Governor Bruce Rauner and Lieutenant Governor Evelyn Sanguinetti, the last Republicans to hold statewide office, left office.